Debt limit fight: Biden meeting with Congress leaders put off until next week as staff talks proceed

-President Joe Biden’s follow-up meeting with congressional leaders on averting a potential default was postponed on Thursday to next week, the White House said, presenting the news as positive as staff-level talks on raising the debt limit continue.
+WASHINGTON (AP) — President Joe Biden’s follow-up meeting with congressional leaders on the debt limit that was scheduled for Friday has been postponed to next week, with staff-level talks making progress and expected to continue through the weekend, the White House and congressional aides said Thursday.

-The meeting was originally set for this Friday after Biden met Tuesday with House Speaker Kevin McCarthy, House Democratic leader Hakeem Jeffries, Senate Majority Leader Chuck Schumer and Senate Minority Leader Mitch McConnell.
-Since then, their staffs have been meeting on finding a way forward to ensure the government can meet its funding obligations — while also considering deficit cuts for the coming fiscal year.

-The White House said staff would continue to hold discussions through the weekend, and the delay was billed as a sign of positive exchanges between the two parties.
+The White House said staff would continue to hold discussions, and the delay was billed as a sign of positive exchanges between Republican lawmakers, Democratic counterparts and Biden.

+The sudden shift jolted the high-stakes talks but did not appear to be a signal of a breakdown as the president and Congress search for a budget deal to resolve the government’s debt limit crisis, those familiar with the situation said.

+For two days, private talks have been underway at the Capitol as staff from the White House and the congressional leaders worked Wednesday and again Thursday try to find a solution.

-WASHINGTON (AP) — In the search for a budget deal to resolve the government’s debt limit crisis, billions of dollars of unspent COVID money is on the table.
-So are ideas as far-ranging as easing permits for energy projects and simply ordering broad spending caps — all still in the mix as negotiators from the White House and Congress hunkered down Thursday for the latest round of closed-door talks.
+Staff is looking at billions of dollars of unspent COVID money.
+So, too, ideas as far-ranging as easing permits for energy projects and simply ordering broad spending caps — all still in the mix as negotiators from the White House and Congress hunkered down Thursday for the latest round of closed-door talks.

-The gears of Washington are beginning to move, not smoothly but determinedly, on resolving the crisis, a turn of events in itself after months of stalemate between President Joe Biden and House Speaker Kevin McCarthy as the deadline looms to avert an economy-fracturing national default.
+The gears of Washington are beginning to move, not smoothly but determinedly, on resolving the crisis, a turn of events in itself after months of stalemate between Biden and House Speaker Kevin McCarthy as the deadline looms to avert an economy-fracturing national default.

-Biden is to meet again with McCarthy and other congressional leaders Friday as talks intensify.
 Washington is staring down a June 1 deadline to raise the debt limit to allow continued borrowing to cover already accrued bills or risk the nation’s first modern-day debt default.

 Then there’s one more development thrown into the works: Donald Trump is urging fellow Republicans to let America default on its debts if they don’t get the budget cutting deal they want from Biden.